 What really solidified in his mind to go to medical school was when he started seeing patients and treating people.
 Having gained experience and confidence in his abilities, it was crystallized that his path to becoming a doctor was what he was set to go on.

 In the military, medics are left with several situations where there were no other doctors present but them.
 Justin points out that you should be constantly aware of your limitations.
 That being said, he considers this as a fantastic opportunity.
 But at the same time, you need to be aware of your limitations.
 Additionally, they always get in contact with the physician overseeing their medical situation.
-And it’s a good thing he had a good relationship with the physician that oversaw his scope.'You're constantly aware of your limitations and what you can and cannot bring to the table to help the person in front of you.'
-Click To Tweet
+And it’s a good thing he had a good relationship with the physician that oversaw his scope.

 [08:37] Serving as a Medic in Special Operations